Maryland, My Maryland: Efforts to repeal, replace, or revise Maryland's state song

 In 2016, the Maryland Senate passed a bill to revise the song to include just the third verse of Randall's lyrics and only the fourth verse of a poem of the same name, written in 1894 by John T. White.
-This revision had the support of Maryland Senate President Thomas V. "Mike" Miller, who resisted any changes to "Maryland, My Maryland" in the past.
+This revision had the support of Maryland Senate President Thomas V. "Mike" Miller, who had resisted any changes to "Maryland, My Maryland" in the past.
 It was not reported out of the Health and Government Operations Committee in the House of Delegates, however.

 On August 28, 2017, The Mighty Sound of Maryland, the marching band of the University of Maryland, suspended playing the song until they had time to review if it was aligned with the values of the school.

 On March 16, 2018, the Maryland Senate passed an amended bill that would have changed the status of "Maryland!
 My Maryland!" from the "official State song" to the "Historical State song".
 The bill received an Unfavorable Report by the House Health and Government Operations Committee on April 9, 2018.

-A bill was filed in the House of Delegates for the 2020 session to appoint an advisory panel to "review public submissions and suggestions for a new State song", but the bill did not advance past the hearing because the General Assembly adjourned early due to the COVID-19 pandemic.
+A bill was filed in the House of Delegates for the 2020 session to appoint an advisory panel to "review public submissions and suggestions for a new State song", but the bill did not advance past the hearing because the General Assembly adjourned early because of the COVID-19 pandemic.

 On March 29, 2021, the Maryland legislature passed a bill to remove "Maryland, My Maryland" as the state song (with no replacement).
 Governor Larry Hogan signed the bill into law on May 18, 2021.